Accommodation – House Layout

 - The costs per night vary based on the distance guests live from the hospital and whether they are eligible for government support.
 Please note that these charges may vary and should be confirmed with Centenary House staff.

 - If the patient resides more than 100 km from the hospital the cost will be $65.00 per night for one guest (patient) and an additional $45.00 for a second person (escort).
 Victorian Patient Travel Assistance Scheme (VPTAS) will cover $45.00 per person.
 Additional fees may be charged for extra guests.
-For more information on VPTAS support, contact 1300 737 073.
+For more information on VPTAS support, contact 1300 737 073 or refer to the VPTAS website

 - If the patient resides outside the Gippsland region, the cost will be $35.00 per night per room for up to two guests.
 Additional fees may be charged for extra guests.

 - For those guests who have ever been in the Australian Defence Force and are covered by Department of Veteran Affairs (DVA) the cost will be $70 per night.
 An additional $70 per night will be charged for an attendant.
 Additional fees may be charged for extra guests.
 These costs should be fully reimbursed by DVA.
-For more information on DVA support, contact 1300 551 918.
+For more information on DVA support, contact 1300 551 918 or refer to the DVA website.

 - Please arrange to complete and sign an application for VPTAS or DVA support if you qualify.
 GRCH may collect this subsidy on your behalf.